Agenda Available

 Ordinance

-2. Approve First Reading of Ordinance No. 1070, an Ordinance Relating to the Annexation of Territory.
+2. Approve First Reading of Ordinance No. 1076, an Ordinance to amend and reenact section 7-04-04 of the Valley City Municipal Code related to numbers on buildings.
 (City Attorney Martineck)

 Resolution

-4. Approve Resolution 2269, a Resolution Amending Master Fee Schedule re Fees for Residential Building Permits and Inspections.
-(City Attorney Martineck)
+1. Approve Resolution 2287, a Resolution Amending the Master Fee Schedule re Planning and Zoning Application Fees.
+(City Administrator Crawford)

 New Business